EstherKamal/EstherKamal.github.io/README.md

     <section class="panel">
       <h2>My Message to You</h2>
       <p>
-        Maybe my words were misunderstood when I said I didn’t want to waste your time.
-The truth is, I appreciate your hard work and your precious time, and I never meant to upset you.
-I just love talking to you when you’re free and happy, and I’m always wishing you success in your work.
-Sorry if there was any confusion, you are very important to me ❤️
+        Maybe my words were misunderstood when I said I didn’t want to waste your time but the truth is i appreciate your hard work and your precious time, and I never meant to upset you.
+I just love talking to you when you’re free and happy, and im always wishing you success in your work, Sorry if there was any confusion, you are very important to me ❤️
       </p>
     </section>